PHPCSStandards/PHPCSStandards.github.io/wiki/Advanced-Usage.md

     $ phpcs --config-set <option> <value>

+Configuration options are written to a global configuration file.
+If you want to set them for a single run only, use the `--runtime-set` command line argument.

+    $ phpcs --runtime-set <option> <value> /path/to/code

 ## Deleting Configuration Options
 PHP_CodeSniffer allows you to delete any configuration option, reverting it to its default value. [[View a full list of configuration options|Configuration Options]].